-A website that is designed with mobile devices in mind will load quickly on all devices.
+A website designed with mobile devices in mind will load quickly on all devices.
 Research shows that more than 53% of mobile visitors will leave a site that takes more than 3 seconds to load.

-What makes a website mobile friendly and visually appealing?
+What makes a website mobile-friendly and visually appealing?

-Tips to make your website visually appealing and mobile friendly
+Tips to make your website visually appealing and mobile-friendly

 - The typography should be legible.